Cook River / Weheka

 The Cook River / Weheka is in the South Island of New Zealand.
-The headwaters are from the La Perouse Glacier on the western flanks of the Southern Alps, and it flows west, then northeast, then northwest and into the Tasman Sea.
-Its tributaries include the Balfour River, fed by Balfour Glacier, and the Fox River, fed by Fox Glacier.
+The headwaters are from the La Perouse Glacier on the western flanks of the Southern Alps / Kā Tiritiri o te Moana, and it flows west, then northeast, then northwest and into the Tasman Sea.
+Its tributaries include the Balfour River, fed by Balfour Glacier, and the Fox River, fed by Fox Glacier / Te Moeka o Tuawe.
 Much of the river lies within the Westland Tai Poutini National Park.

-The river was renamed from Cook River to Cook River / Weheka as a result of the Ngai Tahu Claims Settlement Act 1998.
+The river was renamed from Cook River to Cook River / Weheka as a result of the Ngāi Tahu Claims Settlement Act 1998.

 Brown trout can be fished for in the river.

 Access along the river by foot is difficult beyond the junction with the Balfour River.
 There are no approved helicopter landing sites in the river valley, but there are chamois, tahr and small numbers of red deer available to hunters.